JHuffaker/Sudoku-Solver/README.md

 # Overview

 This is a sudoku program.
 A sudoku puzzle is provided to the program, and it creates a new file with the sudoku file written to it.
-I created this to learn how to write in Java, and to demonstrate writing/creating files, the use of recursion, and the use of multidimensional arrays.
+I created this to learn how to write in Java, and to demonstrate using recursion, reading/writing to files, and multidimensional arrays.

 [Sudoku Solver Demo](https://youtu.be/u3GkdW625QU)